scala-phase/scala-orms/ScalaQuery/preso/sq.md

 # The Scala Query ORM

-- Written by Stefan Zeiger
+* Written by Stefan Zeiger
-- ScalaQuery is "an API / DSL built on top of JDBC".
+* ScalaQuery is "an API / DSL built on top of JDBC".
-- Provides compile-time checking and type-safety for queries
+* Provides compile-time checking and type-safety for queries
-- (Database entities have static types.)
+  * Database entities have static types.
-- Composable, non-leaky abstractions
-- Relational algebra and query comprehensions
+* Relational algebra and query comprehensions
-- Can be composed, the way one can compose Scala's collection classes.
+* Can be composed, the way one can compose Scala's collection classes.
-- Does not rely on mutable state.
+* Does not rely on mutable state.
-- Supports PostgreSQL, MySQL, H2, HSQLDB/HyperSQL, Derby/JavaDB,
+* Supports PostgreSQL, MySQL, H2, HSQLDB/HyperSQL, Derby/JavaDB,
   MS SQL Server, MS Access, and SQLite.

 !SLIDE transition=fade